 \begin{itemize} \item Address: carries address of the destination node \item Data: carries data between destination and the source \item Control: carries control message requests and acknowledgements before transfers. \end{itemize}

-When a source wants to send a message through bus, it must first use the bus arbiter to acquire the bus.
+When a source wants to send a message through a bus, it must first use the bus arbiter to acquire the bus.
 Once the bus is acquired, the address of the destination will be placed on the address line.
-Once the address is received, the corresponding decoder will read the data on data line.
-The data transfer to other way will happen similarly.
+Once the address is received, the corresponding decoder will read the data on the data line.
+The data transfer in the opposite direction will happen similarly.

-Most of the definitions of NoC networking model is based on electrical NoCs so there are minor deviations from the basic networking concepts in other technologies.
-Figure~\ref{fig:mesh_noc_and_router_micro} shows a simple mesh topology for NoC-based SoC.
-A typical NoC have the following basic components.
+Most of the NoC networking model definitions are based on the most commonly used electrical NoCs, so there are minor deviations from the basic networking concepts in other technologies.
+Figure ~\ref{fig:mesh_noc_and_router_micro} shows a simple mesh topology for NoC-based SoC with the following essential components.

 \begin{itemize} \item Node: Any IP or cluster of IPs that have bus for internal communication. \item Link: Connects two nodes physically.
 Link may have one or more logical or physical channels. \item Network Interface: IPs and NoC communicates through network interface.
 It may include conversion of data between two mediums.
 It decouples communication from computation. \item Router: It forwards data according to pre-defined routing protocols. \end{itemize}